stephenangelico/Merrily/README.md

 The reference design includes a Raspberry Pi 3 Model B connected via the GPIO pins to a charge-discharge circuit (details in merrily/doorbell.py), which in turn is connected to the speaker leads on the doorbell.
-When a ring is detected, any clients connected on port 8088 will be sent the string "Doorbell!".
+When a ring is detected, any connected clients will be sent the string "Doorbell!".
 The included `client.py` will listen for that string and send a desktop notification using `notify-send`.

 Also included is an optional web-based logging system built with Flask and PostgreSQL, however, this requires more setup than the main notifier.